YazeedAlKhalaf/StepsTrackerPrototype/README.md

 - [ ] Give a fancy name for the health points, e.g. "Run Coins" 😂
 - [x] Support null-safety
 - [x] Strong security rules for cloud firestore

+## How to run the app?

+> You need [Flutter](https://flutter.dev) obviously installed and its requirements for running Android and iOS apps if on a macOS host.

+1. Clone this repo, it contains everything! (even secrets 😉).
+2. Run `flutter pub get` inside of the cloned repository folder.
+3. Run `flutter run`, and choose your preferred device to run the app on.
+4. Have fun! 🚀

 ## Requirements